Air Quality Data for Health-Related ApplicationsFollow Us: Twitter Follow Us on Facebook YouTube Flickr | Share: Twitter Facebook

 The data set authors and their affiliations are:

-For more information about the data see this readme text file and the preprint of the article:
+For more information about the data see this readme file and the open access peer-reviewed journal article:

 Potential Use Cases: